radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 HTTP Status #	| Description	| Next Step
 -|-|-
-200	| Operation successful.	| For searches, no action necessary.
+200	| Operation successful	| For searches, no action necessary.
 For other operations, refresh the RadiantOne namespace to view the modification. <br> Note - For bind requests where the user’s password is near expiration, the response includes the time (in seconds) until the password expires (secUntilPwdExp value).
 This is only relevant if the RadiantOne password policy applicable for the user has been configured to support password expiration.
 302	| Found Request Headers	| This code is issued on a node that receives a paging request but did not generate the cookie related to paged results.
 This node redirects the request to the node that generated the cookie.
 No action is required.
 (Applicable to multi-node clusters only.)
-400	| Bad Request (operation unsuccessful). | ADAP validates parameter syntax in the URL (including case sensitivity) and returns this code when invalid syntax is detected (review entire Response section for more information).
+400	| Bad Request (operation unsuccessful) | ADAP validates parameter syntax in the URL (including case sensitivity) and returns this code when invalid syntax is detected (review entire Response section for more information).
-500	| Server error. | Send the exception message along with the <RLI_HOME>/vds_server/logs/vds_server.log to Radiant Logic customer support.
+500	| Server error | Send the exception message along with the <RLI_HOME>/vds_server/logs/vds_server.log to Radiant Logic customer support.

 ### Maximum Requests

 This is the number of threads the REST/ADAP interface uses for handling client requests.
-In other words, this option defines the number of requests REST/ADAP can handle.
+This option defines the number of requests REST/ADAP can handle.
 The default value is 100.

 To set the maximum threads value: